 In consideration of the disruptions caused by COVID-19, the college adopted a temporary local policy for the way De Anza will treat grades earned in the winter, spring, summer and fall of 2020:

 - A grade of F earned for any 2020 term will not be counted in calculating earned units or Grade Point Averages as they relate to a student's academic standing at De Anza.

 - Grades of D-plus, D and D-minus earned for any 2020 term will not be counted in calculating Grade Point Averages as they relate to a student's academic standing at De Anza.

-The college had planned to extend this policy for winter 2021, based on guidance from the California Community Colleges Chancellor’s Office.
-However, because other universities – including campuses in the University of California and California State University systems – are continuing to count D and F grades under their own policies, De Anza College has decided to resume counting D and F grades for winter 2021 and future quarters.
+However, because other universities – including campuses in the University of California and California State University systems – are continuing to count D and F grades under their own policies, De Anza College has resumed counting D and F grades for winter 2021 and subsequent quarters.
 If you believe this will create a significant hardship for you, or if you have any questions, please contact the Admissions and Records Office for assistance.
-(Updated March 25, 2021)
+(Updated April 21, 2022)

 Level 2 Workshops